MinaProtocol/mina/rfcs/0019-storing-client-data.md

 #### Pooled_user_command

 `pooled_user_commands` should query the `user_commands` that is either sent or received by a certain public key.
 The current implementation of `pooled_user_commands` would query all the `user_commands` that a sender sent in the transaction pool.
-This was straightforward to implement as the `indexed_pool` had a look up from sender's public keys to their transactions in the pool.
-If we would like to query all `user_commands` for a receiver, we can look up all the `user_commands` received by a user in the database.
+This was straightforward to implement as the `indexed_pool` have a look up from sender's public keys to their transactions in the pool.
+If we would like to query all `user_commands` for a receiver, we can look up all the `user_commands` received by a user in the `user_command` and `fee_transfer` table.
 Then, see if those transactions appear in the transaction id look up table.

 ### Deleting data